Skip to main content

 Show answer

-Opacification of the natural lens, scattering light.
-Common with age, also caused by diabetes, UV exposure and steroid use.
+Opacification (clouding) of the natural lens scatters light.
+Common with age; also diabetes, UV exposure, steroids.

 What is macular degeneration?